Free-Riding in Multi-Issue Decisions: The Model

-The second class is based on Thiele methods (introduced by \citet{Thie95a}, see the survey by \citet{abcsurvey}).
+The second class we study is based on Thiele methods (introduced by \citet{Thie95a}, see the book by \citet{abcsurvey}).
 While Thiele methods are a class of multi-winner voting rules, they can be adapted to our setting straightforwardly.
-A voting rule in the Thiele class is defined by a function~$f\colon \mathbb N \to \mathbb R^{\geq 0}$ satisfying $f(1)>0$ and $f(i)\geq f(i+1)$ for all $i\in \mathbb N$.
+A voting rule in the Thiele class is defined by a function~$f\colon \mathbb N \to \mathbb{R}_{\geq 0}$ satisfying $f(1)>0$ and $f(\ell)\geq f(\ell+1)$ for all $\ell\in \mathbb N$.
 The $f$-Thiele rule assigns a score of

-to an outcome $\bar w$ and returns an outcome with maximum score.
+to a (partial) outcome $\bar w$.
+In each issue $i$, given a partial outcome $\bar w$, the rule returns the candidate $c\in C_i$ with maximum $\thielescore_f((\bar w,\, c))$.
 Intuitively, these are weighted approval rules for which the weight assigned to each voter only depends on her satisfaction.
-Note that the utilitarian rule corresponds to $f_{\mathit{util}}(i)=1$.
-The egalitarian and leximin rules do not appear in this class.\footnote{However, if we fix $n$ and $k$, leximin can be ``simulated'' by, e.g., $f_{\mathit{lex}}(i)=\nicefrac{1}{(kn)^{i-1}}$.} Another important Thiele rule is $f(i)=\nicefrac 1 i$, which is called \emph{Proportional Approval Voting} in the multi-winner setting.
+Note that the utilitarian rule corresponds to $f_{\mathit{util}}(\ell)=1$.
+The egalitarian rule does not appear in this class, whereas, for fixed $n$ and $k$, leximin is equivalent to the Thiele method with $f_{\mathit{lex}}(\ell)=\nicefrac{1}{(kn)^{\ell-1}}$ (among other quickly decreasing functions).
+The most important Thiele rule is $f(\ell)=\nicefrac 1 \ell$, which is called \emph{Proportional Approval Voting} in the multi-winner setting.
 We also refer to this Thiele rule as PAV.

-\begin{example} Continuing with the election of Example~\ref{ex:running}, we see that PAV selects $\bar w_4=(a,a,a,b)$ (or a permutation thereof) with $\thielescore_\text{PAV}(\bar w_4) = 66+33+22+33$.
-Note that PAV is more majoritarian than leximin as it essentially ignores the single $\{c\}$-voter. \end{example}
+\begin{example} Continuing Example~\ref{ex:running}, we see that for PAV in the first round $a$ has maximum score of $66$.
+In the second round, both partial outcomes $(a,\,a)$ and $(a,\,b)$ achieve the same score of $66+33=99$.
+The final outcome is either $\bar w_5=(a,b,a,a)$ or $\bar w_6=(a,a,b,a)$, depending on tiebreaking.
+Note that PAV is more majoritarian than leximin as it essentially ignores the single voter approving $\{c\}$. \end{example}